iacopobaroncini/FsTamTam/README.md

 The development of FsTamTam Data Exchange Framework, as it is today, took a lot of time and effort.

-Please consider to support the project by PayPal donating (FsTamTam server in-app link).
+Please consider to support the project with a PayPal donation (FsTamTam server in-app link).